Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 Homeowner Tips for Hurricane Protection

-- If you have anything that could become a projectile in your yard—for example, picnic tables, chairs, or toys—make sure to remove and store them before a storm.
+- If you have anything that could become a projectile in your yard — for example, picnic tables, chairs, or toys — make sure to remove and store them before a storm.

-- Don't wait to add your panels to your insurance right before a hurricane, as there is a decent chance the paperwork won't go through before the storm.
+- Don't wait to add your panels to your insurance until right before a hurricane, as there is a decent chance the paperwork won't go through before the storm.

 - Along with adding your panels to your insurance, you will want to have up-to-date photos of your panels for any insurance claim.
 Many homeowners take pictures of their homes and possessions before a large storm, so make sure to include your solar panels in that process.